 mTrigger’s Neuromuscular Deficit Test (NMDT) measures the neuromusclar activity and function of the impaired limb as compared to that of the healthy limb.
 While the goal may not always be 100% symmetry – i.e. 0% deficit – in athletes with lateral dominance, the NMDT protocol embedded in mTrigger’s interface provides a quick, clear picture of neuromuscular performance.
 “Patients walk away from a session with a number they can see improving over time, and that speaks to the power of understanding your activation.
 This is something with real impact that patients can understand and draw motivation from,” says founder Russ Paine, who coined the protocol.

 Strength deficits of the involved side are expected after both major and minor injury.
 For instance, plantar flexion (gastroc) deficit after Achilles injury (2), hamstring deficit after hamstring strain injury (3), glute deficits after hip injury (4,5), and like previously mentioned, quad deficits after and ACL/knee injury.(1)

 With a built in one-minute test, patients and providers have an idea of how far they’ve come and how far there is to go on the journey through rehabilitation.
 The value of a concise progress measurement is universal, applying to everyday orthopedic patients as well as athletes.
 Truly, anyone looking to get back to normal life stands to benefit from such an evaluation.

-Stay tuned for detailed reports on normative measurement standards for this protocol, anticipated Summer 2019.
+Stay tuned for detailed reports on normative measurement standards for this.